This topic describes PulseUno agents and how they communicate with the PulseUno server and with each other.

 Agents are unobtrusive and secure.
 After an installed agent is started, the agent opens a socket connection to the PulseUno server.
 Communication between server and agents uses a JMS-based (Java Message Service) protocol and can be secured using SSL, with optional mutual key-based authentication for each end-point.
 The communication protocol is stateless and will recover after many types of network outages.

-The monitor is a service that manages the worker process, for example, starting, stopping, and managing restarts, upgrades, and security.
+The monitor service manages the worker process.
+It is responsible for starting and stopping the agent, managing restarts, upgrading, and security.

-The worker is a process that runs the chains after receiving commands from the server.
+The worker process runs the chains after receiving commands from the server.

 Chains are run in their own process using plugins to perform the steps and integrate with third-party tools.

-Agents are triggered using JMS and generally use HTTP to get more detailed information about what they are expected to do or to report detailed results.
+Agents are triggered using JMS and generally use HTTP/S to get more details about what they are expected to do, or to report detailed results.

 The server uses JMS to send agent commands.